e2technologies/zipcoder/README.md

 require 'zipcoder'

 puts "Austin, TX".city_info
-# > {:zips=>["73301", ...], :city=>"AUSTIN", :state=>"TX", :lats=>[30.26, ...], :longs=>[-97.74, ...]}
+# > {:zip=>"78701-78799", :city=>"AUSTIN", :state=>"TX", :lat=>30.26, :long=>-97.74}
 ```

-The "zips", "lats", and "longs" are all arrays where each value is representing
-the info for a specific zip code.
+Notes:

+ - the "zip", "lat", "long" are the combined values from all of the
+   individual zip codes
-Note that the library will normalize the key by removing all of the whitespace
+ - the library will normalize the key by removing all of the whitespace
    and capitalizing the letters.
-So for example, "Austin, TX" becomes "AUSTIN,TX".
+So for example, "Austin, TX" becomes
+   "AUSTIN,TX"
+ - the library will cache the normalized cities to improve performance
+   on subsequent calls

+##### "keys" argument

 You can filter the keys that are returned by including the "keys" argument
 as shown below